FernandoVelcic/hexdump/README.md

 ```
 ## Usage

 Hexdump is header-only.
-To use it, simply place the `Hexdump.hpp` file on your include path and `#include` it.
+To use it, simply place the `hexdump.hpp` file on your include path and `#include` it.
 See the example for reference.